DSLR vs Mirrorless Cameras | Which the Right Option for You?

 Oppositely, DSLRs had stronger autofocus points that were much more reliable, (cross-type, phase-detect AF points are what you want!)
 However, these DSLR AF systems all had their focus points clustered in the center of the frame, due to optical and physical constraints.

 In the last couple of years, however, mirrorless AF points have become much more reliable.
 Simply put, the earliest mirrorless cameras had terrible autofocus, and DSLRs were far superior.
-But, starting with notable mirrorless cameras as the Sony a9, mirrorless autofocus began to progress by leaps and bounds, especially in terms of face and eye detection and tracking.
+But, starting with notable mirrorless cameras as the Sony A9, mirrorless autofocus began to progress by leaps and bounds, especially in terms of face and eye detection and tracking.

 Today, mirrorless cameras are now better in terms of autofocus for virtually all types of casual and most serious, professional applications, due to the fact that they can focus anywhere in the viewfinder, and detect, lock onto, and track, faces, eyes, and even wildlife and action sports objects.
 Yes, even in “abysmal” low light conditions!